 Although the cards can be used at millions of retailers where Visa debit cards are accepted, both online and offline, there are times when purchases are declined.

-For example, a Visa gift card I received was disabled at gas pumps.
-I had to go inside the station to use it.
+For example, a member of Team Clark received a Visa gift card that was disabled at gas pumps and had to go inside the station to use it.

 Restaurants can also be tricky.
 Some of them authorize an additional temporary 20% gratuity charge to your bill, but the actual charge is the price of the meal plus any gratuity you add.